Free climber poses as worker to scale crane 1,200ft above Dubai

 He said his experience was “surreal” but also “almost peaceful” as his “brain is blank” while he carries out his stunts.

-“When I first looked at the footage, I was thinking to myself: ‘This is it, this is the most incredible thing I’ve done,” he said.
+“When I first looked at the footage, I was thinking to myself: ‘This is it, this is the most incredible thing I’ve done’,” he said.

 “It’s something I know I can do and that 99 per cent of the world can’t and never will do, so I feel obliged to use my ability and enjoy doing it in the process.”

-He said he later discovered that the bars of the crane has been covered in grease, something he mistook for desert dust before starting his stunt.
+He said he later discovered that the bars of the crane has been covered in “grease”, something he mistook before starting his stunt for desert dust.

-The seven-minute-long clip ends with Mr Lockwood wearing a blue construction worker’s helmet as he walks down the stairs as hundreds of labourers start their shift at 6am.
+The seven-minute-long clip ends with Mr Lockwood wearing a blue construction worker’s helmet as he walks down the stairs while hundreds of labourers start their 6am shift.

 In April, Mr Lockwood dangled from the 80-metre San Siro stadium in Milan.
 He later climbed the glass pyramid at the Louvre in Paris.